DreamPurchaseZnz/Tensorflow_Learning/Module: tf.nn & losses.md

 # Functions

-* POOLING AND CONV AND NORMALIZATION
+* Pooling ,CNN and Normalization
 ```
 all_candidate_sampler
 atrous_conv2d                            ---> Atrous convolution(a.k.a. convolution with holes or dilated convolution)